virtualgraham/tensorflow-atom/README.md

 The Atom machine did not have enouph memory or power to build from source so I used another Intel machine with same OS (Ubuntu 18.04 64bit) and compiled without AVX but with MKL support.

 Here is how the build was configured using ./configure.
-The important part is where the eoptimization flags are set to `-march=atom -mtune=atom`
+The important part is where the eoptimization flags are set to `-march=silvermont` You can find the optimal march setting by running `gcc -march=native -Q --help=target` on the target machine.

 ```
 Please specify the location of python.
 [Default is /usr/bin/python]: